Heritage

 The Functional Group & Authority

 Traditional governance structures that maintain order, resolve disputes, and preserve our cultural heritage through time-honored roles and responsibilities.
+(Not arranged in any order)

 IARE MERIN (ọkùnrin)